lucianohgo/lucianohgo.com/content/posts/great-outcomes-from-meetings/en-US.md

 ![People in a video chat room having a meeting.
 A mug is on the left side and a computer with the video call is on the right](/images/great-outcomes-from-meetings/meeting.jpg "Take responsibility and don't perpetuate a bad meeting culture!")*Take responsibility and don't perpetuate a bad meeting culture! <br/> Photo by [Chris Montgomery](https://unsplash.com/@cwmonty?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/video-call)*

-> Leo Tolstoy begins *Anna Karenina* with the statement "Happy families are all alike; every unhappy family is unahppy in its own way."
+> Leo Tolstoy begins *Anna Karenina* with the statement "Happy families are all alike; every unhappy family is unhappy in its own way."
 Meetings are much the same.
 >
 > -- [Julie Zhuo](https://www.juliezhuo.com/)